Leadership Conference of Women Religious: History

 In April 1956 the Holy See's Congregation of the Affairs of Religious requested that nuns in the U.S. form a national conference.
 In November of that year, the committee of nuns in the U.S. called a meeting in Chicago of general and provincial superiors of pontifical communities to consider the formation of a national conference.
 They voted unanimously to establish the Conference of Major Superiors of Women (CMSW) to "promote the spiritual welfare" of the country's women religious, "insure increasing effectiveness of their apostolate," and "foster closer fraternal cooperation with all religious of the United States, the hierarchy, the clergy, and Catholic associations."
 Its Statutes were approved by the Sacred Congregation for Religious in 1962.
 The name was changed in 1971 to the Leadership Conference of Women Religious.
 Its revised Statutes were approved by the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life (CICLSAL) in 1989.
 In 1992 the CICLSAL approved the establishment of the Council of Major Superiors of Women Religious (CMSWR), as an alternative superiors conference.
 (Note: The CMSWR has overlapping membership, whose 168 members of the level of provincial or general superiors represent some 20% of the country's women religious.)
 The LCWR contains a "Vatican II reformed" membership while the CMSWR contains a "more traditional or conservative" membership.

 Doctrinal issues

+In April 2015 the Vatican closed a controversial, multi-year investigation initiated in 2012 by Cardinal Gerhard Müller of the Congregation for the Doctrine of the Faith.
+Archbishop J. Peter Sartain of Seattle was appointed to work with the conference.
+According to Associated Press' Vatican correspondent, Nicole Winfield, the investigation "embittered many American Catholics against what they perceive as heavy-handed tactics by Rome."